-The Secretary of the Army vested operational responsibility for these cemeteries with Army National Military Cemeteries' (ANMC) Executive The Executive Director's authorities and Director.
-ANMC's Executive Director administers the total operational requirements for ANC. responsibilities include:
+The Secretary of the Army vested operational responsibility for these cemeteries with Army National Military Cemeteries' (ANMC) Executive Director.
+ANMC's Executive Director administers the total operational requirements for ANC.
+The Executive Director's ANC specific authorities and responsibilities include:

-- Exercising authority, direction, and control over all aspects of ANC's long-term development and day-to-day administration and operations; - Formulating, administering, and overseeing plans, policies, and regulations pertaining to development, operation, and management of the Arlington National Cemetery and the Soldiers' and Airmen's Home National Cemetery: - Overseeing programming, planning, budgeting, and execution of the Cemeterial Expenses, Army Appropriation and other accounts pertaining to ANC's operations; - Supervising and rating the performance of both the Superintendent and Deputy Superintendent; and - Implementing an Army National Cemeteries Advisory Commission that visits the cemeteries at established intervals to inquire into the development, operations, management and administration of the Army National Cemeteries, including long-term strategic planning efforts, day-to-day functions, resource allocations, and other matters.
-Advisory Commission members report annually to the Secretary detailing the Commission's actions during the preceding year and providing their views and recommendations pertaining to the Arlington National Cemetery.
+- Exercising authority, direction, and control over all aspects of ANC's long-term development and day-to-day administration and operations; - Formulating, administering, and overseeing plans, policies, and regulations pertaining to development, operation, and management of the Arlington National Cemetery and the Soldiers' and Airmen's Home National Cemetery; - Overseeing programming, planning, budgeting, and execution of the Cemeterial Expenses, Army Appropriation and other accounts pertaining to ANC's operations; and, - Supervising and rating the performance of both the Superintendent and Deputy Superintendent.